-The photo known as the “Editorial Without Words” is probably one of the best recognized symbols of Shriners Hospitals, yet it was taken almost by accident.
-Randy Dieter, the photographer, recalled that in 1970, he had been on assignment covering the local Shrine Temple’s annual outing for handicapped children at the now-defunct Mesker Amusement Park in Evansville, Indiana.
+The photo known as the "Editorial Without Words" (or as some refer to it; the Silent Messenger) is probably one of the best recognized symbols of Shriners Hospitals, yet it was taken almost by accident.
+Randy Dieter, the photographer, recalled that in 1970, he had been on assignment covering the local Shrine Temple's annual outing for handicapped children at the now-defunct Mesker Amusement Park in Evansville, Indiana.

 "I was taking shots of the midway and was using my telephoto lens," Dieter said.
 "I saw a local Shriner walking by carrying a little girl in one hand and her crutches in the other.
 My camera wouldn't fire.
 Then they were too close for my lens.
 I ran past them, but the camera jammed.
 I had to take my last shot as they walked by.
 It was the end of the roll.
 If I had to think about it, I wouldn't have come up with something like that.
 Fate guides you.